What College Students Need to Pack

 - Concert dress clothes (the appropriate clothes to have will be determined by the ensemble in which you are assigned to perform); and

 - Required textbooks for the theory, aural skills, and keyboard skills classes.
-You will need to be prepared to purchase these textbooks, all of which are available through the UNCSA Virtual Campus Bookstore.
-While the exact texts you need will be determined by the placement evaluations you will take on Tuesday and Wednesday (and hence cannot be reliably purchased prior to those assessments), you should budget approximately $450 for these required materials so that you can purchase them before the first day of class.
+The exact texts you need will be determined by the placement evaluations taken in July.
+Once you have been given your placement results, purchase the required texts so you have them for the first day of class.
+All texts are available through the UNCSA Virtual Campus Bookstore.
 (Please know the faculty are aware the cost of textbooks is significant and do everything possible to minimize the overall costs.
-Also understand that while the initial financial outlay is significant, several of the texts will be used for all four semesters of the Foundations of Music sequence, thus providing a longer-range economy.)
+Also understand that several of the texts will be used for all four semesters of the Foundations of Music sequence, thus providing a longer-range economy.)

 Items specific to Individual Music students (representative examples):